thebgacademy/bga-site/content/BGA24/Session Documents/TreeVal/TreeVal-Tutorial.md

 ## The Tutorial

-1, We will be using GitPod for this tutorial so [**SEND ME TO GITPOD!**](https://gitpod.io/#https://github.com/BGAcademy23/treeval-curation).
+1, We will be using GitPod for this tutorial so [**SEND ME TO GITPOD!**](https://gitpod.io/#https://github.com/thebgacademy/treeval-curation).

 2, The Nextflow command:

 ```
 nextflow run treeval/main.nf \
--profile singularity \
+-profile docker,arm \
---input treeval/assets/local_testing/nxOscDF5033-BGA.yaml \
+--input BGA-test.yaml \
 --outdir OscDF5033-TEST \
 -entry RAPID
 ```